eco-by-different/smarttar-star/README.md

 **SmartTAR STAR** is a Windows PowerShell GUI archiver and backup tool built around the Windows `tar.exe` / bsdtar engine.

-Version **1.4.0** introduces a block-based additive archive model with global file deduplication, independently selectable compression modes for each ADD generation, selective recovery, full integrity verification, and a canonical single-manifest layout.

 SmartTAR is not only a TAR frontend.
 The `.star` format is a portable, single-file, block-based and deduplicating archive format designed for transparent recovery.

 **A native Windows TAR orchestrator** – a lightweight, portable, and smart solution designed for instant deployment.